vapoursynth/vapoursynth/doc/api/vapoursynth.h.rst

       Returns a pointer to the created VSFormat_ object.
 Its *id* member contains the attributed format identifier.
 The pointer is valid as long as the VSCore_ instance lives.
+Returns NULL in case of errors.

       If the parameters specify a format that is already registered (including preset formats), then no new format is created and the existing one is